Global Trade in Fakes

 Social media & influencer sales

-Direct-to-consumer counterfeit sales via Instagram, TikTok, and WhatsApp are growing rapidly — jurisdictional issues and platform liability limits enforcement
+Direct-to-consumer counterfeit sales via Instagram, TikTok, and WhatsApp —

 Physical market enforcement